uujohnnyuu/huskium/README.md

 Element.default_cache()  # Current global default cache setting
 ```

-### The Script Example
+### Element Cache Example
-This example demonstrates a common scenario where we validate the element’s text before clicking:
+A common scenario where we validate the element’s text before clicking:
-- If the assertion passes, the WebElement object for `my_element` will already be available.
+- If the assertion passes, **my_element will cache the WebElement object** in the inner attribute.
-- When calling `click()`, the cached WebElement will be used directly.
+- When calling `click()`, **the cached WebElement will be used directly**.
 - There's no need to refetch the element or store it in a separate variable.
 - Even if the WebElement reference becomes stale in between, it will automatically recover and refetch as needed.
 ```python